cogeotiff/rio-tiler/docs/mosaic.md

 #### More on threading

 The number of threads used can be set in the function call with the `threads=` options.
-By default it will be equal to `multiprocessing.cpu_count() * 5` or to the MAX_THREADS environment variable.
+By default it will be equal to `multiprocessing.cpu_count() * 5` or to the `MAX_THREADS` environment variable.
 In some case, threading can slow down your application.
-You can set threads to `0` or `1` to run the tiler in a loop without using a ThreadPool.
+You can set threads to `0` or `1` to run the tiler in a loop without using a ThreadPool (ref: [#207](https://github.com/cogeotiff/rio-tiler/issues/207)).

 Benchmark:
 ```